 VANCOUVER PLANTING GUIDE

-Vancouver is unlike any other major Canadian city for gardening.
-Zone 8b, a last frost around March 15, and a first fall frost that doesn't arrive until around November 30 gives Vancouver the longest frost-free season in Canada — roughly 260 days.
-In mild years, parts of Vancouver see no frost at all.
+Vancouver's last frost date is March 15 — the earliest of any major Canadian city.
+First fall frost doesn't arrive until around November 30, giving Vancouver the longest growing season in Canada at roughly 260 days.
+In mild years, parts of the city see no frost at all.

 But season length tells only part of the story.
 Vancouver's cool, overcast summers mean heat-loving crops — tomatoes, peppers, cucumbers, melons — struggle where they'd thrive in Toronto or Ottawa.
-The flip side: cool-season crops that bolt and die in a hot Ontario July grow magnificently in Vancouver all summer long, and year-round vegetable growing is genuinely practical outdoors in a way it isn't anywhere else in Canada.
+The flip side: cool-season crops that bolt in a hot Ontario July grow magnificently in Vancouver all summer long, and year-round vegetable growing is genuinely practical in a way it isn't anywhere else in Canada.
+Use this guide alongside the seed starting calculator to build your complete planting schedule.

 ❄️